-- BEST FOR BEGINNERS: Hearts and Crafts DIY Candle Making Supplies
+- BEST BASIC KIT: Hearts and Crafts Soy Wax and Candle Making Supplies

-- BEST LUXURY SET: Scandinavian Candle Co.
+- BEST LUXURY KIT: Scandinavian Candle Co.
 Luxury Candle Making Kit

-- BEST BEESWAX KIT: YINUO LIGHT Candle Making Kit
+- BEST BEESWAX: YINUO LIGHT Candle Making Kit Beeswax Scented Candles

-When choosing a candle-making kit, first define your primary purpose for making candles.
-Different scented oils are useful for achieving specific objectives, such as enhancing meditation or filling the room with a fresh, clean aroma.
-The candle’s design, color, and size, and—if it will be a gift—the intended recipient’s personality are all essential considerations.
-Additionally, certain types of candle wax may be more environmentally safe than others.
+The candle’s design, color, and size, and—if it will be a gift—the intended recipient’s personality and nature are all essential considerations.
+Additionally, some consumers may want to note that certain types of candle wax may be more environmentally safe than others.

 Soy vs. Beeswax Candles

-Today’s candle-making kits often come with soy wax or beeswax, both of which burn cleanly and can be used to make beautiful candles.
+The jury is out on whether paraffin candles are detrimental to the environment and human health, but today’s candle-making kits often come with soy wax or beeswax, both of which burn clean and can be used to make beautiful candles.

-- Soy: A soybean product, soy wax is natural, biodegradable, and it comes from a renewable source, making it an eco-friendly option.
+Soy wax is a natural, biodegradable product derived from soybeans.
 The flame emitted by a soy candle tends to be cool and white in color, and soy wax blends well with wax dyes and scents.
-While beautiful, soy candles have a lower melting point and tend to burn down more quickly than beeswax, but soy wax is still a desirable option for home candle-crafters.
+While beautiful, soy candles have a lower melting point and tend to burn down more quickly than beeswax, but soy wax is still a desirable option for home candle crafters.

-- Beeswax: Considered by many to be the ultimate candle wax, beeswax comes with time-honored admiration, and candle-making with beeswax dates back thousands of years.
+Beeswax is considered by many to be the ultimate candle wax.
+It comes with time-honored admiration, and candle-making with beeswax dates back thousands of years.
 Beeswax candles tend to produce a warm golden flame, and they burn more slowly than soy candles.
 Aroma purists trying to develop a particular scent may opt not to use beeswax, which often comes with a touch of its own honey-like scent.